hopfenspace/MateBot/docs/source/api_design.rst

   - ``id`` refers to the created poll
   - ``user`` refers to the user ID which has requested to become an internal user
+  - ``variant`` is an enum determining the type of poll (i.e. whether to get or loose the internal or permission flag)

 - ``poll_updated``